-Making cocktails can feel very intimidating when you’re first starting out and I think it’s because we see these amazing bartenders mixing up beautiful drinks in fast-paced bars, that it feels a lot harder than it is.
-Well, I want to teach you how to make better cocktails at home so that you can feel a lot more confident.
-In this post, I want to highlight some basic techniques and ingredients outside of spirits that help to improve the quality and taste of classic and craft cocktails.
+Making cocktails can feel very intimidating when you’re first starting out, and I think it’s because we see these fantastic bartenders mixing up beautiful drinks in fast-paced bars, that it feels a lot harder than it is.
+Well, I want to teach you how to make better cocktails at home so you can feel much more confident.
+In this post, I highlight some basic techniques and ingredients that help to improve the quality and taste of cocktails.
 We will go over bitters, simple syrups, citrus, ice, and stirring vs shaking.

 What are bitters?

 Bitters are a type of spirit infused with fruit, spices, leaves, bark, roots, and herbs known as botanicals.
 Bitters are used as digestive aids and flavoring agents or enhancers.
 There are tons of bitters ranging from fruity to herbaceous, and when experimenting with different cocktails, it’s tempting to buy all the bitters, but there a just a few that you need to start off your collection.

 What role do bitters play in a cocktail?

 Bitters are the salt & pepper of a cocktail.
 They add the right about of flavor to enhance and marry all of the flavors in your cocktail.
 Therefore, when a recipe calls for bitters, don’t leave them out.
 It’s pretty much the equivalent of seasoning your food and leaving out the leading flavor enhancer; it’ll be good but not great.

 I suggest starting off with the 3 most popular and then building your collection based on the flavors you gravitate to the most.
 Start with these: